dotxj3lly/dotxj3lly/README.md

 - 👋 Hi, I’m @dotxj3lly
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning web development skills
+- I can also help with code for embedded system projects.
 - 📫 How to reach me send email here bonjocthomasagustin@gmail.com